 Due to the rigorous nature of the PA program during both the didactic and the clinical phases of training, it is inadvisable for students to hold a job during their professional training.
-Employment demands will not justify an excused absence from any academic or clinical requirements of the Program, nor will any special accommodations be made.
+Employment demands will not justify an excused absence from any academic or clinical requirements of the Program, nor will any special accommodation be provided.